 - Determine Eligibility for a Deferred Sales Trust – An attorney can also help you evaluate the suitability of a DST for your situation, including whether applicable tax laws will allow you to defer tax liabilities for an asset sale through a DST.

-- Execute the Sale Through the Trust – Once you’ve transferred the asset to the DST, the trust can execute the sale with the purchaser and receive and invest the sale proceedings.
+- Execute the Sale Through the Trust – Once you’ve transferred the asset to the DST, the trust can execute the sale with the purchaser and receive and invest the sale proceeds.

 - Manage and Benefit from the Trust – After the sale, the person or company you’ve appointed to serve as trustee of the DST can manage and invest the sale proceeds and distribute income and principal as required by the installment payment agreement.